Kroger Self-Checkout (How to Use It, Are Cashiers Being Removed + Other FAQs)

 To make the shopping experience much easier for its customers, Kroger has added innovative features and services such as self-checkout.
 But how exactly does this work?
 Here’s what I found out!

 Kroger has introduced self-checkout lanes in its stores to save time for customers and time spent paying and bagging items.
 In addition to the lanes, the retailer has also expanded its options and included stores that only offer self-service checkout lanes.
-However, Kroger still has cashiers and courtesy clerks to assist the customers in [currentyear].
+However, Kroger still has cashiers and courtesy clerks to assist the customers in 2024.

 Read on for more information about Kroger’s checkout process, how to use the service, and if this means that the cashiers are being removed, along with other facts!